ZengineHQ/developers/plugins/getting-started/plugin-types.md

 ## Record Overlay
 Record overlay plugins allow you to add new tabs to the record panel.

-To set up a record overlay plugin, add an object with `type: 'inline'` to the `interfaces` array in your plugin registration.
+To set up a record overlay plugin, add an object with `type: 'recordOverlay'` to the `interfaces` array in your plugin registration.

 ## Settings